Name: Aen Aeswalt

 The matter with Aen was that he held such an exceptional sense of honesty and legalism that it would commonly drive his family, his father especially, right out of their minds.

 Aen’s parents enrolled him in a charter school in Frau, a new-at-the-time academic town of low import.
 It was their understanding if their boy could not be a good merchant, then he could at least be an civic administrator, and perhaps even a certified mage.
-It just so happened that around this time Lord Knight Order had in fact set her sights on the town as a vacationing destination for some years by this point, preferring the mild, warm climate and workable soil for her gardening, paired alongside the quiet nature of the people there, which benefitted her when she didn’t want people asking too many questions about strange goings-on.
+It just so happened that around this time Lord Knight Order had in fact set her sights on the town as a vacationing destination for some years by this point, preferring the mild, warm climate and workable soil for her gardening, paired alongside the quiet nature of the people there, which benefited her when she didn’t want people asking too many questions about strange goings-on – more on that another time.

 The two of them met there during a seasonal festival, which brings into focus his other notable trait: Aen was, from a very young age, helplessly obsessed with The Royal Knights of Reinen.

 It turned out that Aen never thought of himself as the heroic material that The Knights call out for in their sparse recruitment efforts.
 In fact, Aen was under the impression that recruitment was only opened to the children of nobles and those with exceptional talent.
-Despite this not being the case, Order assured him that he did, in fact, have great talent, simply in an area that is not often celebrated.
+Despite it all, Order encouraged him in his sprouting dream.
+She assured him that he did, in fact, have great talent: simply in an area that is not often celebrated.

-Aen was not fit, mind-bendingly dense, and ill-educated.
-Even so, Order realized she was dealing with a knight of the absolute-highest caliber, on the justification of his willpower and moral strength alone.
+Aen was physically unexceptional, mind-bendingly dense, and ill-educated.
+Even so, Order realized she was dealing with a Knight of the absolute-highest caliber, on the justification of his willpower and moral strength alone.
 She recommended the idea of knighthood to the boy after an especially drawn-out discussion on Rayda’s plan for Reinen, as well as for the human race.
 He not only had mature insights to give, but would often catch her off guard with an uncharacteristic wisdom hidden under his goofy facade.

-Reassured in her suspicions, Order recommended the idea in an officially-worded letter to the dean of Aen’s school who, with the utmost respect given to her forming the first two paragraphs of his response, left the final line with his answer:
+Reassured in her assessment, Order recommended the idea in an officially-worded letter to the dean of Aen’s school who, with the utmost respect given to her constituting the first two paragraphs of his response, left the final line with his answer:

 “In regards to the young Mister Aeswalt, only a man like Rayda could find a place for him to be of use.”

-At that, Aen alerted his shocked but overjoyed parents at the decision, and he set out to Reinen with Order at the end of the warm season to the even warmer North provided by Reinen.
+At that, Aen alerted his shocked but overjoyed parents at the decision, and he set out to Reinen with Order at the end of the warm season to the even warmer North provided by Reinen’s Planar Sphere.

 The rest, historians might say, is history.